0xAX/linux-insides/mm/linux-mm-2.md

 A PFN is simply in index within physical memory that is counted in page-sized units.
 PFN for a physical address could be trivially defined as (page_phys_addr >> PAGE_SHIFT);

-`__virt_to_fix` clears first 12 bits in the given address, substracts it from the last address the of `fix-mapped` area (`FIXADDR_TOP`) and shifts right result on `PAGE_SHIFT` which is `12`.
+`__virt_to_fix` clears first 12 bits in the given address, subtracts it from the last address the of `fix-mapped` area (`FIXADDR_TOP`) and shifts right result on `PAGE_SHIFT` which is `12`.
 Let I explain how it works.
 As i already wrote we will crear first 12 bits in the given address with `x & PAGE_MASK`.
-As we substract this from the `FIXADDR_TOP`, we will get last 12 bits of the `FIXADDR_TOP` which are represent.
+As we subtract this from the `FIXADDR_TOP`, we will get last 12 bits of the `FIXADDR_TOP` which are represent.
 We know that first 12 bits of the virtual address present offset in the page frame.
 With the shiting it on `PAGE_SHIFT` we will get `Page frame number` which is just all bits in a virtual address besides first 12 offset bits. `Fix-mapped` addresses are used in different [places](http://lxr.free-electrons.com/ident?i=fix_to_virt) of the linux kernel. `IDT` descriptor stored there, [Intel Trusted Execution Technology](http://en.wikipedia.org/wiki/Trusted_Execution_Technology) UUID stored in the `fix-mapped` area started from `FIX_TBOOT_BASE` index, [Xen](http://en.wikipedia.org/wiki/Xen) bootmap and many more...
 We already saw a little about `fix-mapped` addresses in the fifth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) about linux kernel initialization.
 We used `fix-mapped` area in the early `ioremap` initialization.
 Let's look on it and try to understand what is it `ioremap`, how it implemented in the kernel and how it releated with the `fix-mapped` addresses.

 ioremap
 --------------------------------------------------------------------------------